 This is not a list of travel books.
 Instead, I’m looking back on my reading list over the past eight or nine years to recall books I’ve read that bring the African continent and people to life in a way that makes me want to visit.
 I hope you enjoy this Africa-themed reading list and are inspired to try a few of these books out!

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will make a commission if you click through and make a purchase.

 To read my suggestions of books that take place in other parts of the world, you can look here.

 I am including three different formats for each book:

 I love reading my Kindle on vacation.
 At home I often find my attention span too short for digging into a book, so the Kindle is my go-to vacation book source.
-(See my link for the Kindle app and Kindle Unlimited free trial membership at the bottom of my post, if you are interested.)
+(See my link for the Kindle Unlimited free trial membership at the bottom of my post, if you are interested.)

 If you haven’t caught on to the audiobook craze yet, I encourage you to hop on board!
 I have been a serious audiobook listener since 2010.
 Since then I’ve read over 600 audiobooks.
 Now that I have noise-canceling headphones, I can listen on the plane with an immersive experience, rather than trying to hear it over the hum of the engine and the screams of the children.
 A few things about audiobooks:

 - You can use your smartphone, MP3 player, tablet or laptop as your listening device (though I highly recommend one of the first two more portable methods).

 - The best part about audiobooks is that you can listen while doing other things, like driving, walking, or doing chores.